seancorfield/deps-new/README.md

 > Note: because `deps-new` is based on `tools.build` and uses its file copying functions, the template must ultimately live on the filesystem, so `:local/root` and `git`-based coordinates are supported, but Maven/Clojars coordinates are not.

+As of v0.5.next, `:src-dirs` can be used to specify a list of directories to search for templates, in addition to the classpath.
+Those directories are searched in order, and take priority over the classpath.
+This allows you to have templates in a directory structure that is outside the classpath, and also makes it easier to use `deps-new` as a library.

 See [**Project Names and Variables**](doc/names-variables.md) to see how the project name (`:name`) is used to derive the default values of all the built-in substitution variables.
 See [**All the Options**](doc/options.md) for the full list of command-line options available